 Do you want to know the best acrylic pouring recipes?
-More and more people are creating amazingly colorful artwork by simply pouring paint on canvas, using special techniques.
+More and more people are creating amazingly colorful artwork by simply pouring paint on canvas, using special yet simple techniques.

-Many of those passionate DIY crafters call themselves fluid painting artists and successfully sell their art on Etsy, while others are just switching from coloring pages to something a bit more creative yet still relaxing and don’t care much about an art career.
+Many of those passionate DIY crafters call themselves pour painting or fluid artists and successfully sell their fluid art on Etsy, while others are just switching from coloring pages to something a bit more creative yet still relaxing and don’t care much about an art career.

-Either way, both groups are constantly looking for new interesting acrylic pouring recipes, techniques, and tutorials thus pushing acrylic pouring art into new territory of popular DIY projects.
+Either way, both groups are constantly looking for new interesting acrylic pouring recipes, techniques, and pour painting tutorials thus pushing acrylic pouring art into new territory of popular DIY projects.

 Low-Cost Acrylic Pouring Recipe with Lots of cells